 - You can offer small amounts of cheese, cottage cheese, and yogurt, but no cow's milk.

 - By age 1, most children are off the bottle.
 If your child still uses a bottle, it should contain water only.

 - At this age, you may give your baby whole milk in place of breast milk or formula.

-- Do not give your child low-fat milk (2%, 1%, or skim) until after age 2.
+- DO NOT give your child low-fat milk (2%, 1%, or skim) until after age 2.
 Your baby needs the extra calories from fat to grow and develop.

 - Your child will start to crawl and walk and be much more active.
-She will eat smaller amounts at a time, but will eat more often (4 to 6 times a day).
+They will eat smaller amounts at a time, but will eat more often (4 to 6 times a day).
 Having snacks on hand is a good idea.